-Because I’ve been working hard on a project for many months, I decided to take a break recently, and play around with XY charts…which also are known as scatter charts.
+Because I’d been working hard on a project for many months, I once decided to take a break and play around with XY charts…which also are known as scatter charts.

 These charts are the result of my play time.
 Honestly, I can’t think of a practical use for any of them, but they definitely are fun to play with.